drbfraser/DemoSlowUploads/readme.md

 * Upload 20M without a container: 2m30s
 * Download two 20M files: 13s

-The tests were re-run using a matrix of different size options:
+The tests were re-run using a matrix of different size options.
+See the `DemoSlowUploads-Results.ods` file for a table of values and graph showing the speed.
+I note that there are some interesting non-linearities in the data for which I have no explanation; however, the real concern is how slow it is overall. **Overall the test runs, the upload runs at about 5 Mbits/s.**

 ## Investigation